gumvic/nanoql/README.md

 Executor produces a value according to a query.

 It can do so either by being that value already, or by being a function which returns a channel producing that value.
+The function will receive one argument, the current query AST (basically, the query it has to fulfill).
+More on that below.

 Of course, executors can be nested (we'll get to that soon).